smq100/inish-optionanalysis/README.md

 * Technical Analysis with sophisticated support & resistence analysis
 * Local pricing database support

-The state and functioanlity of code is variable and should not be considered production-worthy.
+The state and functionality of code is variable and should not be considered production-worthy.